When Purchasing an Auto Lift FAQ

 Another popular option for similar type work is the mid rise scissor lift, which is also portable.
 It raises to a max height of 48" and one technician can roll it quite easily all over the shop.

-Then again, if you want a full rise portable lift, check out our Model MSC-6K lift by Workhorse.
+Then again, if you want a full rise portable lift, check out our Model MSC-6KLP lift by iDeal.
 Full rise, and portable - two words that usually don't go together.
 Another portable option is our Ranger Quick jack.
 It doesn't get much simpler than this.
 Just two separate lifting pads, completely portable and light weight, and just about the most affordable lifting option for the home auto gear-head, or also handy for race tracks.
 One more portable car lift option is our Dannmar MaxJax two post lift.
 This is another case of two words that usually don't go together when talking about lifts - two post and portable.
 Yet Dannmar managed to accomplish this in a really unique way.

 Commercial lube and oil change facilities have a favorite choice - the pit lift.
 The technician works from below in a pit, and the two lift pads straddle the pit on each side, raising the car just enough to allow the tech enough room to change oil, and perform all other undercarriage tasks.